-Student Code of Conduct Policy: Any successful learning experience requires mutual respect on the part of the student and the instructor.
-Neither instructor nor student should be subject to others' behavior that is rude, disruptive, intimidating, aggressive, or demeaning.
+Student Code of Conduct Policy: Any successful learning experience requires mutual respect from the student and the instructor.
+Neither the instructor nor the student should be subject to others' rude, disruptive, intimidating, aggressive, or demeaning behavior.
 Student conduct that disrupts the learning process or is deemed disrespectful or threatening shall not be tolerated and may lead to disciplinary action and/or removal from class.